 Imported fertiliser that is contaminated with soil, animal or plant based contaminants can create a pathway into Australia for exotic pests and diseases.

 There is a high potential for the establishment of an exotic pest or disease as fertiliser is applied directly to soil.
-To address this risk, the department has developed import protocols and permit conditions for importing fertiliser.
+To address this risk, the department has developed import policies and permit conditions for importing fertiliser.

 What contaminants can be found in fertiliser?